dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/bitmap-effects-overview.md

  <xref:System.Windows.Media.Effects.BitmapEffect> is a property on <xref:System.Windows.Media.Visual>.
 Therefore applying effects to Visuals, such as a <xref:System.Windows.Controls.Button>, <xref:System.Windows.Controls.Image>, <xref:System.Windows.Media.DrawingVisual>, or <xref:System.Windows.UIElement>, is as easy as setting a property. <xref:System.Windows.UIElement.BitmapEffect%2A> can be set to a single <xref:System.Windows.Media.Effects.BitmapEffect> object or multiple effects can be chained by using the <xref:System.Windows.Media.Effects.BitmapEffectGroup> object.

- The following example demonstrates how to apply a <xref:System.Windows.Media.Effects.BitmapEffect> in [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)].
+ The following example demonstrates how to apply a <xref:System.Windows.Media.Effects.BitmapEffect> in Extensible Application Markup Language (XAML).

  [!code-xaml[EffectsGallery_snip#BlurSimpleExampleInline](~/samples/snippets/csharp/VS_Snippets_Wpf/EffectsGallery_snip/CSharp/blursimpleexample.xaml#blursimpleexampleinline)]